Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Costello’s confirmation had a note of confusion in it, but the younger man was patient.
 He’d seek an explanation when it was appropriate.
 For now, Powell looked back up at the helmet cam feeds as the HEAT relaxed again and resumed their preparations to recover a fallen Brother.

 ...To recover Rebar.
 That was a *painful* loss.
-Firth would undoubtedly blossom when he stepped into those boots, but…
+Firth would undoubtedly blossom when he stepped into those boots, but...

 He pushed the thought aside.
 There’d be time to mourn later.
 For now, it was time to focus on recovering his marooned technicians.